Knowledge Center

 Lack of diversity

 If you don’t have the right strategy and tools in place to source job seekers from underrepresented communities, your pipeline will suffer from a lack of diversity.
-You can overcome this issue with the help of talent acquisition platforms that track diversity metrics and include powerful filters that discover underrepresented talent.
+You can overcome this issue with the help of talent acquisition platforms that use a data-driven approach to track diversity metrics and include powerful filters that discover underrepresented talent.

 Lack of personalization in email nurture campaigns